dif_i2c.h

 /**

-* Sets watermarks for for the RX and FMT FIFOs, which will fire the respective
+* Sets watermarks for the RX and FMT FIFOs, which will assert the

 *